gekkekoe/esphome-ecodan-remote-thermostat/README.md

 * [Supply temperature using Home Assistant](https://github.com/gekkekoe/esphome-ecodan-remote-thermostat/blob/main/docs/update-from-ha.md)

 # Installation
 Power down your unit (use circuit breaker!) and plug the flashed unit into the CNRF port.
 It's near the regular CN105 port.

-Turn `SW1-8` to on to enable the remote thermostat.
+- Turn `SW1-8` to on to enable the remote thermostat.
 Restore the power and select the remote thermostat as thermostat.
 If you are using `IN1` port, you probably need to disable it via `SW2-1`.
+- Map the wireless thermostat to a room via: `initial settings` > `room sensor settings` > `zone 1 and/or 2` > `sensor settings` > select the configured RCx here.
+- Assign RC to a zone via: `initial settings` > `room sensor settings` > `Room RC zone select` > Set your RCx to the correct zone

 Use the REST API or Home assistant to supply room temperatures.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/gekkekoe)